kiowa-scott-hurley/ARDC-ML/job-monitoring/CNN_example/README.md

 Edit the job monitoring script per the instructions on the other page to reflect this, or to reflect the method you would usually use to run a Python script.

-Included in this repo is an example filtered log file `` from monitoring this job so you can see how it looks in the Jupyter notebook.
+Included in this repo is an example filtered log file `nvidia-filtered.log` from monitoring this job so you can see how it looks in the Jupyter notebook.

+You'll still need to edit the notebook filepath to this logfile, and update where the plots are saved.